-Last weekend saw Xiaomi announce the release of a new smartphone on 11th July.
+Last weekend, Xiaomi announced the release of a new smartphone on 11th July.
 The company released a teaser poster and video, revealing only a few specs.
 It was seemingly to be the Mi 6 Plus, but the launch reveals that it is the new Xiaomi Mi Note 2 variant.
 It is available only in black.

 The smartphone packs a Snapdragon 821 processor with a 5.7-inch dual-curved AMOLED display.
 As for the cameras, the phone features a 22.5MP rear camera and an 8MP front camera.
 The phone also has a fingerprint scanner sitting below the home button.